-Your lender will ask for you pay stubs or information on your income.
-You will need to complete a loan application which asks for your debts.
+Your lender will ask for your pay stubs or information on your income.
+You will need to complete a loan application that asks for your debts.
 Lenders are looking for payments you are required to make each month, This would include payments such as a car payment, student loans, credit card payments, etc.

 A lender will also ask for your last two years of tax returns to confirm your income.
 Lenders want you to have been in your job for t least two years, which demonstrates stability.
 There are a couple of exceptions to this, such as someone just graduating from college.
 Another exception is a job change but within the same field.

 Want to talk to a local lender?
 Online loans aren’t for everyone.
 Often buyers want to talk face to face with a great local lender.

 How Do I Apply for A Home Mortgage?
 The In’s and Out’s of a Mortgage in Arizona